microsoft/api-extractor.com-website/pages/commands/config_file.md

         "logLevel": "warning",

-         // Don't break the build over compiler issues; instead write them to the API report "addToApiReviewFile": true
+         // Don't break the build over compiler issues; instead write them to the API report "addToApiReportFile": true
       }
     },
     . . .
   }
 ```

-When `addToApiReviewFile` is true:  If API Extractor is configured to write an API report file (.api.md),
+When `addToApiReportFile` is true:  If API Extractor is configured to write an API report file (.api.md),
 then the message will be written inside that file; otherwise, the message is instead logged according to
 the `logLevel` option.